 A county historical commission is authorized to make recommendations to the commissioners court concerning the acquisition (via sale, donation, etc.) of real and personal property of historical significance.
 Since a county acts only through its commissioners court, real property donated to a county historical commission must be accepted by the commissioners court before such donation takes effect.
 The commissioners court must approve the sale or other disposition of such real property.

 Today, the Van Zandt County Historical Commission members are: Elvis Allen, Chairman; Sandra Jones, Vice Chairman; Sherrie Archer, Secretary; Tim West (who is also Precinct 4 County Commissioner); Karen Asher; Ronnie Chitty; Cindy Cooper; Lawrence O. Greer; Lona Hobbs; Jane Hunter; Brenda Kellam; Lynn Kitchens; Tommie Jo Mayo; Linda Mays; Benja Mize; Suzanne Bass; Linda Liston Dennis; Julie Gaither; Cassie Sanders; Robert Gaston; and Carrie Woolverton.
 The Van Zandt County Historical Commission has been recognized by the THC every year since 2009 with the Distinguished Service Award, for its outstanding work.

-For the 13th year in a row, the Texas Historical Commission gave the VZCHC a Distinguished Service Award.
-Above, bottom row, left to right: VZCHC members Sandra Jones, Elvis Allen and Tim West accept the award at a meeting of the Van Zandt County Commissioners Court.
+For the 14th year in a row, the Texas Historical Commission gave the VZCHC a Distinguished Service Award.
+The 2021 DSA was giving recently to VZCHC.
+Above, bottom row, left to right: VZCHC members Sandra Jones, Elvis Allen and Tim West accept the 2020 award at a meeting of the Van Zandt County Commissioners Court.
 (Photo by David Barber/Van Zandt Newspapers.)